spacelift-io/user-documentation/docs/concepts/policy/login-policy.md

 Login policies can allow users to log in to the account, and optionally give them admin privileges, too.
 Unlike all other policy types, login policies are global and can't be attached to individual stacks.
 They take effect immediately once they're created and affect all future login attempts.

-{% hint style="warning" %}
+!!! warning
     Login policies don't affect GitHub organization or [SSO](../../integrations/single-sign-on.md) admins and private account owners who always get admin access to their respective Spacelift accounts.
 This is to avoid a situation where a bad login policy locks out everyone from the account.
-{% endhint %}

-{% hint style="danger" %}
+!!! danger
     Any change made (create, update or delete) to a login policy will invalidate all active sessions, except the session making the change.
-{% endhint %}

 A login policy can define the following types of boolean rules: